Will My Postgraduate Loan Be Enough?

-In England, for example, you can get up to £11,222 from the government Master’s Loan, while the average price1 of the postgraduate taught course tends to come between £10,000 and £12,000.
+In England, for example, you can get up to £11,222 from the government Master’s Loan, while the average price of the postgraduate course tends to come between £10,000 and £12,000.

 The cost of an MBA can be even higher2, with fees being anywhere upwards of £16,000 to an eye-watering £88,000 at the most prestigious institutions.

 This will vary a lot according to where you decide to study.